Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use Bicep templates to deploy websites and Azure SQL infrastructure.

-**You need to automate the deployments by using Azure Pipelines and a self-hosted agent that runs on two virtual machines.**
+**You need to automate the deployments by using <mark>Azure Pipelines and a self-hosted agent</mark> that runs on two virtual machines.**

 The solution must minimize administrative effort.